 - Trouble self-feeding

-Most feeding disorders are first identified by the child’s pediatrician.
-Our feeding disorders team can then determine the source of the problem — whether it’s a physical issue, a behavioral issue or combination of both.
+Parents are often the first to recognize that their child is not eating like other children.
+Our feeding disorders team will help to determine the source of the problem — whether it’s a physical issue, an oral-motor issue, a behavioral issue or a combination of issues.
 For some children, diagnosis involves a swallow study.
 During a swallow study, the child eats or drinks a small amount of food or drink that is infused with barium.
 The swallowing process is then viewed on an X-ray to ensure that the food or drink is not going into the child’s airway.

 Parents play an important role in treatment.
-Your child’s team will work with you to help you understand your child’s feeding disorder and the treatment plan.
+Each child’s team will work with parents and caregivers to help them understand each individual child’s feeding disorder and the treatment plan.
 Parents are usually present during sessions so that they can learn what works with their child.
-Parents are then provided with strategies to continue the work and success during treatment sessions once they’re at home.
-Parents are often provided with exercises to help their child overcome any physical challenges related to eating.
+Parents are then provided with strategies and a nutrition plan to continue treatment at home.
+In addition, parents are often provided with exercises to help their child overcome any physical challenges related to eating.
 They are also given support and knowledge to understand how to deal with any eating-related behavioral issues.

 Overcoming a feeding disorder can take time, and definitely requires patience.
-The Mott Feeding Disorders team works with patients and families until the child is able to eat a variety of foods and food textures successfully.
+Our providers within the Interdisciplinary Pediatric Feeding Program work with patients and families until each child is able to eat a variety of foods and textures successfully.
 We continue to support our families whenever they have questions or concerns.